-A language is the most importantly the concern of all of us, it is spread and influenced by the society.
+A language is, most importantly, the concern of all of us, it is spread and influenced by the society.
 It cannot be compared to any other institution or system such as law, religion or sports rules.
-These rules are binding just for a limited circle of people but language always involves everyone deeds and we are still under its influence.
-The language and our life are inseparably united.

-The Mutability of the sign

-The sign faces alternation because the sign lasts throughout the history in use.
+These rules are binding just for a limited circle of people but language always involves everyone and their deeds and we are still under its influence.
+Language and our life are inseparably united.
+The Mutability of the sign The sign faces alternation because the sign lasts throughout the history in use.
 Every alternation is influenced by the existence of the previous substance.
 The principle of continuity is the main notion of the change of a sign.
-There can be various changes of a sign - phonetic change of a signifier or changes of a connection towards the signified.
-The result of the change is a shift of a relation between signifier and signified.

-2.1.2 Ogden/Richard's approach "Semiotic Triangle"

-The model of the linguistic sign developed by Ogden and Richards is represented in modified form:
+There can be various changes to a sign - phonetic change of a signifier or changes of a connection towards the signified.
+The result of the change is a shift of the relation between signifier and signified.
+Saussure (1916: 75) 2.1.2 Ogden/Richard's approach "Semiotic Triangle" The model of the linguistic sign developed by Ogden and Richards is represented in modified form:

-(Lipka; 1992: 43)

-This theory adds to the Saussure's theory one factor - the thought of reference.
-The structure of the sign is formed by three parts, which refers to the peaks of the triangle and by three relationships which refers to the sides of the triangle.
-The structure of the sign is made by of symbol which is noted by a referent.
+(Lipka; 1992: 43) This theory adds one factor to Saussure's theory - the thought of reference.
+The structure of the sign is formed by three parts which refer to the peaks of the triangle and by three relationships which refer to the sides of the triangle.
+The base of the structure is made by the connection between the symbol and the referent.
 The dashed line means that the connection is not direct.
 Ogden/Richards (Lipka; 1992:43) characterize this connection as "an imputed relation".
-The connection is indirect, they are connected by a thought or reference.

 Ogden/Richards (Lipka; 1992:43) used the term reference in a different way than many recent linguistic theories.
-"The term is either used for the relation between the full linguistic sign and an extralinguistic referent, or the action of a speaker referring to an extralinguistic object by means of a linguistic sing.
+"The term is either used for the relation between the full linguistic sign and an extralinguistic referent, or the action of a speaker referring to an extralinguistic object by means of a linguistic sign.
 According to Ogden/Richards's semiotic triangle, there is then, for example, no direct relation between the significant (or symbol) dog and a certain class of living beings, or a specific element of this class.
 They stress the point that the meaning of a linguistic symbol (as a concept or thought) has to be clearly distinguished from the extralinguistic object (or referent) denoted by it.
 Words, as linguistic signs, are therefore indirectly related to extralinguistic referents."
-(Lipka; 1992:43)

-It should be added that the terminology connected with the semiotic triangle is still very diverse and sometimes confused.
+(Lipka; 1992:43) It should be added that the terminology connected with the semiotic triangle is still very diverse and sometimes confused.
 The mentioned terms, which were given by Ogden/Richards are often altered and their usage is confused.
-For example symbol is altered with sign or referent is altered with object.
+For example symbol is altered with sign, or referent is altered with object.
 These alternations would not change the semiotic triangle much but sometimes thought is altered with meaning.
 That alternation would give the triangle a new way of the understatement.

-2.1.3 Bühler's "Organon Model"

-Bühler's theory is inspired by Plato and he views language and its signs as a tool (organon), its shape is illustrated in the following scheme.
+2.1.3 Bühler's "Organon Model" Bühler's theory is inspired by Plato and he views language and its signs in the form of a tool (organon) where its shape is illustrated in the following scheme.
 Bühler's organon model: